nikoheikkila/publicator/CONTRIBUTING.md

 The project uses [lefthook](https://github.com/evilmartians/lefthook) for development-time tasks.
 You can see the up-to-date pre-push and pre-commit configurations in the [configuration](lefthook.yml).

-To verify your changes work, run the unit tests with `leftook run pre-push`.
+To verify your changes work, run the unit tests with `lefthook run pre-push`.
 If you want to test building and running the real executable locally, run `./install.sh`.

 Next, check the issues page or see if there's anything to improve in the existing codebase and start submitting your changes.